Supporting children and young people through bereavement

 References

-[1] 3 Paul, S. and Vaswani, N. (2020) ‘The prevalence of childhood bereavement in Scotland and its relationship with disadvantage: the significance of a public health approach to death, dying and bereavement’ Palliative Care & Social Practice Vol. 14: 1–12
+[1] 3 Paul, S. and Vaswani, N. (2020) ‘The prevalence of childhood bereavement in Scotland and its relationship with disadvantage: the significance of a public health approach to death, dying and bereavement’ Palliative Care and Social Practice Vol. 14: 1–12

 [2] Parsons S. Long-term impact of childhood bereavement: preliminary analysis of the 1970 British Cohort Study (BCS70), 2011, Long-term impact of childhood bereavement - Preliminary analysis of the 1970 British Cohort Study (BCS70) - UCL Discovery